Shilo/SD2-Caffeine-Mod/README.md

 [![Caffeine](README/showcase.gif)](README)

 [![Caffeine](README/logo.png)](#download)
-Caffeine Mod boosts [Soda Dungeon 2](https://www.sodadungeon.com/)'s energy and smartness.
+A Caffeine-addicting mod that boosts [Soda Dungeon 2](https://www.sodadungeon.com/)'s energy and smartness.
 Includes quality of life features and fixes.
 Guaranteed free, safe, and no cheats.
 > Compatible with Windows/Steam only.